hougesen/twitch-highlight-finder/README.md

-# Twitch Chat Sentiment Analysis
+# twitch-highlight-finder

+Attemps to find Twitch highlights by analysing the chat